Lombard-Web-Services/FeedForward/README.md

 ![image](https://github.com/Lombard-Web-Services/FeedForward/raw/master/demo/ff-index.png)
-# FeedForward - The quiz Social Network
+# FeedForward - The Quiz Social Network
 FeedForward is an innovative Learning Management System built with multi-memory architecture.
 This progressive web app is coded in fullstack Javascript and support DOM storage as much as remote storage database.
 FeedForward permit to create a Quiz in a few minutes, on the first version 4 languages (French, Arabic, Hebrew, English) are available.

 The text and images uploaded to the quiz are instantly shown on screen in client side and without server interaction (serverless).